 Mr. Giuffra has served in all three branches of the U.S. Government.
 In addition to his judicial clerkships, he served as Chief Counsel of the U.S. Senate Committee on Banking, Housing and Urban Affairs 1995-1996 and was a primary drafter of the Private Securities Litigation Reform Act of 1995, as well as in the White House.
 He has also been appointed by governors of both political parties to serve in New York State government, including on the New York State Commission on Public Integrity, New York State Ethics Commission and, while at Sullivan & Cromwell, as a Special Assistant District Attorney, County of New York.

 Mr. Giuffra has been a leader of the Bar.
 In 2017, Chief Justice John Roberts appointed him to serve on the Standing Committee on Rules of Practice and Procedure of the U.S. Courts.
 He has served as President of The Federal Bar Council, on the New York State-Federal Judicial Council, the New York State Commercial Division Advisory Council, the Magistrate Judge Selection Panel for the SDNY, New York’s Permanent Commission on Access to Justice, Commission to Reimagine the Future of New York’s Courts, the New York Commission on Attorney Discipline, and the Board of Editors of New York Law Journal.
-He is also the Chairman of the Board of Advisors of the Yale Law School Center for the Study of Corporate Law, Chair of the Board of the Historical Society of the New York Courts, Chairman of the American Swiss Foundation, Vice President of the Supreme Court Historical Society, a member of the advisory board of the RAND Center for Catastrophic Risk Management and Compensation, a member of the advisory board of the Institute of Judicial Administration at NYU School of Law, and a Trustee of the Citizens Budget Commission.
+He is also the Chairman of the Board of Advisors of the Yale Law School Center for the Study of Corporate Law, Chair of the Board of the Historical Society of the New York Courts, Chairman of the American Swiss Foundation, Vice President of the Supreme Court Historical Society, a member of the advisory board of the RAND Center for Catastrophic Risk Management and Compensation, a member of the advisory board of the Institute of Judicial Administration at NYU School of Law, a member of the advisory council of the James Madison Program at Princeton University, and a Trustee of the Citizens Budget Commission.

 He frequently speaks on securities class actions, government and internal investigations, and corporate governance, including at Yale Law School, Harvard Law School, Stanford Law School, Harvard Business School, the Wharton School and the University of Chicago Law School.
 He has testified before the U.S. Senate Judiciary Committee and participated in many hearings of the U.S. Senate Banking Committee.